saidvandeklundert/saidvandeklundert.github.io/_posts/2020-6-11-juniper-shell-command.md

 image: /img/juniper_logo.jpg
 ---

-When you log in to a Juniper device, you generally land on the Juniper CLI.
+When you log in to a Juniper device, you normally land on the Juniper CLI.
 This is the command shell that most engineers are familiar with.
-But not all commands are available in the Juniper CLI.
-Sometimes you will need to interact with the CLI of the underlying OS, which is either Linux or FreeBSD.
-A reason for you to go to shell mode, is when you need to log in to a specific line card.
+But not all commands are available on the Juniper CLI.
+Sometimes you will need to interact with the shell of the underlying OS, which can be Linux or FreeBSD.
+One example reason for you to go to this shell mode, is when you need to log in to a specific line card.
 Using <b>start shell</b> drops you to shell mode.
-But how can you do this in a script?
+But how can you do this from a script?

 ### Issuing shell commands in a script